MeteorFlow/Thesis-Dissertation/README.md

 ## Editor Instructions

 1. Pressing `Ctrl+S` will save the document and generate PDF in the **PDF** folder
 2. To check the generated PDF click on the PDF file.
-However **It will take 20/30 seconds to open the preview for the first time.
+However, **It will take 20/30 seconds to open the preview for the first time.
 So, do not panic**.
-After that, it will generate and preview the pdf instantly.
+After that, it will generate and preview the PDF instantly.
-3. Your code will be automatically saved and the PDF will generate automatically each time you edit something
+3. Your code will be automatically saved, and the PDF will generate automatically each time you edit something
 4. You can see all the error logs in the **Terminal > Output > Latex Compiler** as well as in the Latex Workshop sidebar
 5. If it shows **Error showing PDF** or in case of any inconvenience, just reload the browser or press `Ctrl+R`
 6. **Just use it as you use Visual Studio Code**